-This six part course with Sandy Burnett takes you on a trip through the world of classical music from the medieval era to the present day.
+Join broadcaster Sandy Burnett on a trip through the world of classical music from the medieval era to the present day.

 If you are an intelligent adult looking for a way in to the greatness of classical music, this series is for you.

-The course covers a thousand years of classical music, taking us from the Medieval and Renaissance periods through Baroque, Classical, Romantic and twentieth-century right up to what’s happening in classical music today.
+The six-part course covers a thousand years of classical music, taking us from the Medieval and Renaissance periods through Baroque, Classical, Romantic and twentieth-century right up to what’s happening in classical music today.
 Sandy will explain the nuts and bolts of classical music – notation, form, and tonality – and discuss how composers went about the process of shaping their works.
-And armed with his trusty iPad and docking station, he’ll play recorded examples, and produce scores and instruments by way of illustration.

 This course will give you a clear understanding of the essential elements of music in each era, and will enable you to listen to classical music with fresh ears and greater understanding.
 A glossary of key terms will be provided ion the notes, along a Spotify playlist so you can listen to Sandy’s chosen recordings at any time.